azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 ## Assign the Linux policy initiative

+OK,. we have all of the information that we need to create the command.

 ### Assign

 Now that you have all of the constituent argument values, construct the command to assign the policy initiative: